mintproject/mint/README.md

 This repository contains the helm charts for the MINT services.
 The helm charts are used to deploy the services in a Kubernetes cluster.
 The helm charts are organized in the following folders:

-- `helm`: contains the helm templates for the MINT services
+- `charts`: contains the helm templates for the MINT services
-- `charts`: contains the helm charts for the MINT services
+- `releases`: contains the helm releases for the MINT services

 To release a new version of the MINT charts, follow the following steps: